Sleep Apnea 101: Definitions

 95th Percentile Pressure: AutoAdjust pressure was at or below this pressure 95-percent of the time it was in use.

 90th Percentile Pressure: AutoAdjust pressure was at or below this pressure 90-percent of the time it was in use.

 AHI: Apnea/Hypopnea Index (AHI) represents the average number of apneas and hypopneas per hour for the timeframe.

 Pressure Plateau Time: Represents the percentage of time the AutoAdjust spent at the upper pressure setting.
 A value of 10% or more indicates a possible need to raise the upper pressure setting to allow higher pressures.

-High Leak Flow Time: Shows the percentage of time where leak was above 95 liters per minute.
+High Leak Flow Time: Shows the percentage of time when a leak was above 95 liters per minute.
 A value of 10% or more indicates that the mask fit should be checked.

 NRI: Non-Responding Event Index (NRI) represents the average number of non-responding events per hour.
 A non-responding event is a respiratory event that is detected but by design does not result in a pressure change during AutoAdjust therapy.

 EPI: The Exhale Puff Index (EPI) is the number of exhale puff events detected per hour.
-Exhale puffing is caused by inhaling through the patient circuit and exhaling through the mouth.
+Exhale puffing is caused by inhaling through the CPAP system and exhaling through the mouth.

 The advantage of a stand alone humidifier is the fact that it may be used with any CPAP machine.

 The main disadvantages are that the size is often larger than either a "built in" or integrated humidifier and that a short hose is needed to connect it to the CPAP machine.